anmol438/RL-Projects/README.md

 ## 6. Atari - Breakout Env

+* Using the DeepMind paper from 2013 (https://homl.info/dqn) and the TensorFlow's training architecture implemented in the TF-Agent package, I trained a DQN agent to play the Atari-Breakout game (https://gymnasium.farama.org/environments/atari/breakout/).
 * This env is not as simple as CartPole env.
 So I will explain it in a little detail.
 * The Atari env needs to be installed separately for the gym.
 Please read **"./6-BreakoutAtari-tf_agents-DQN/readme.md"** for installation help.
 * The raw Breakout env looks like this: